MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

     3. Connect to your AAD tenant.

         Enter the following cmdlet in the PowerShell window and press **Enter**.
-In the Sign in window, sign in as the Global admin - MOD Administrator(admin@&lt;YourTenant&gt;.onmicrosoft.com).
+In the Sign-in window, sign in as the Global admin - MOD Administrator(admin@&lt;YourTenant&gt;.onmicrosoft.com).

         ```powershell
         Connect-AzureAD